Steam turbines

 and how do they work?
 Let's take a closer look!

 Photo: A one-tenth scale, cutaway model of a steam turbine at Think Tank, the science museum in Birmingham, England.
-Steam enters from the left through the gray pipe at the top, then passes through the low-pressure reaction turbine in the center, which drives the electricity generator on the right.
+Steam enters from the left through the gray pipe at the top, arriving in the very middle of the

 How does steam provide energy?